Toy Directive correctly applied: These requirements result for your CE-compliant product

 Background

-Toys play an important role in the development of a child, so it must be safe for children.
+Toys play an important role in the development of a child, so they must be safe for children.
 Ensuring that toys marketed in the EU do not endanger children is an important priority.
-EU legislation is designed to ensure that toys meet the world’s most stringent safety requirements, especially with regard to the use of chemicals in toys.
+EU legislation is designed to ensure that toys meet the world’s most stringent safety requirements, especially with regarding to the use of chemicals in toys.

 What is Directive 2009/48/EC on the safety of toys about?